DonGuillotine/canadian-food-recipe-app/README.md

 ## Sleek and Modern Design

-Our recipe web app has a sleek and modern design, made with paper CSS.
+My recipe web app has a sleek and modern design, made with paper CSS.
 The intuitive user interface makes it easy to view your favorite recipes.

 ## Start Your Culinary Journey Today!